xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 }
 ```

-After this change the polars run is:
+After this change, the polars run is:

 ```
 real	2m24.941s